 Make sure to Check

-- Living area and bedroom windows closed and latched
+- The living area and bedroom windows closed and latched

 - Bathroom windows close and latch